deekayen/aidstoscoutmastership/manuscript/appendix.md

 #### References

-Before attending, every Scoutmaster should read up for -
+Before attending, every Scoutmaster should read up for—

-*1st week-end.* - *Scouting for Boys,* Chaps.
+*1st week-end.*—*Scouting for Boys,* Chaps.
 2 and 5.
 Chief's article on "Character Training."

-*2nd week-end.* - *Scouting for Boys,* Chap.
+*2nd week-end.*—*Scouting for Boys,* Chap.
 3, Yarns 8 and 9.
 Article, "Handicrafts."

-*3rd week-end.* - *Scouting for Boys,* Chaps.
+*3rd week-end.*—*Scouting for Boys,* Chaps.
 7 and 8.
 Article, "The responsibility for health."

-*4th week-end.* - *Scouting for Boys,* Chap.
+*4th week-end.*—*Scouting for Boys,* Chap.
 10. Article, "Service for Others."

 ### Programme

-#### 1st Week-end. - Individual Character
+#### 1st Week-end.—Individual Character

-3 p.m. - Circular rally.
+3 p.m.—Circular rally.
 Enrolling a Scout.
 Tent pitching and camp planning.

-5 p.m. - Tea in Patrol camps.
+5 p.m.—Tea in Patrol camps.

-6 p.m. - Map reading.
+6 p.m.—Map reading.
 Observation and deduction.
 Nature study in country and in town.

-7:30 p.m. - Camp fire.
+7:30 p.m.—Camp fire.
 Signal fire, followed by Yarn on "Scout Law" and Patrol system.

-#### 2nd Week-end. - Skill and Making a Career
+#### 2nd Week-end.—Skill and Making a Career

-3 p.m. - Circular rally.
+3 p.m.—Circular rally.
 Bridge building.
 Knot tying.
 Pioneer work.

-5 p.m. - Tea in Patrol camps.
+5 p.m.—Tea in Patrol camps.

-6 p.m. - Camp expedients.
+6 p.m.—Camp expedients.
 Cooking.

-7:30 p.m. - The rifle, and how to use it.
+7:30 p.m.—The rifle, and how to use it.
 Camp fire.
 Lamp-signaling.
 Yarn on "Citizenship."
 "Employment Agencies," etc.

-#### 3rd Week-end. - Physical Health
+#### 3rd Week-end.—Physical Health

-3 p.m. - Circular rally.
+3 p.m.—Circular rally.
 Scout pace and drill.
 Physical exercises through games and recreational activities.

-5 p.m. - Tea in Patrol camps.
+5 p.m.—Tea in Patrol camps.

-6 p.m. - Anatomy.
-Punctuality - internal and external.
+6 p.m.—Anatomy.
+Punctuality—internal and external.
 Visual Training.

-7:30 p.m. - Sense of smell and touch.
+7:30 p.m.—Sense of smell and touch.
 Cause of loss of them.
 Yarn, "How to teach boys continence, cleanliness, anatomy."

-#### 4th Week-end. - Service for Others
+#### 4th Week-end.—Service for Others

-3 p.m. - Circular rally.
+3 p.m.—Circular rally.
 Accidents.
 Life saving.

-5 p.m. - Tea in Patrol camps.
+5 p.m.—Tea in Patrol camps.

-6 p.m. - First-aid in practice.
+6 p.m.—First-aid in practice.

-7:30 p.m. - Nursing.
+7:30 p.m.—Nursing.
 Yarn, "How to Train a Troop."

 C> THE END